 Melolo - Private Accommodation - At Sony Radjah's large family house you participate in the daily life in a small town.
 His house is opposite the Hermino behind the gallery of the weavers cooperative and provides more than just an accommodation.
 Sony himself works for the cooperative and is fluent in English.
 Book it well in advance.
 Phone: 085239238950 and Email: email@example.com and www.facebook.com/sony.radjah.

-Kalala - Beach (Mr. David’s Surf Resort) – is in the Baing region.
-It is brilliantly located on the beach.
-The place is not only suitable for surfing and kite-surfing but also for fishing, riding, and exploring the countryside.
-Unfortunately nothing has been done to the buildings for years and some bungalows were destroyed in 2014 by fire.
+Kalala - Beach (Mr. David’s Surf Resort) is in the Baing region.
+It is Located at the west end of the reef.
+Due to the unstable wave it is only conditionally something for surfers.
+It is rather something for relaxing, fishing, horseback riding and exploring the countryside.
+Unfortunately nothing has been done to the buildings for years.
 After the death of the legendary Surfer Mr. David in 2012, his widow Ibu Jo(hanna) continues the resort.
+It is somehow archaic - a cult place with a kind of a ramshackle charm.
+I like it.
 Starting from Baing, you will get there, if you turn left at the school sign into new port road.
-At the school turn left again to the gravel road, than keep right and turn right onto a dirt road which is barely visible… Phone: 081353976282 and website.
+At the school turn left again to the gravel road, than keep right and turn right onto a dirt road which is barely visible… Phone: 081353976282 and Website.

 Kalala - villages at the beach.
 Between Mr. David’s and the lighthouse further east, there are several Savu villages.
 People are poor but nice.
 You can ask someone in the villages if you can stay there for a fee.
 Accommodation will be basic.
 The area is good for hanging out and relaxing, but also for fishing and exploring the countryside.

 Kananggar - ask at one of the little kiosk at the junction, they will have a place to stay.

 The South of Sumba